gconan/BluemixMobileServicesDemoApp/README.md

 ## About the App

 I created the app for BlueChasm's Developer Day in Houston on July 14, 2016.
-The app is meant to show how easy it is to creat powerful apps using microservices found on [Bluemix](https://new-console.ng.bluemix.net/)
+The app is meant to show how easy it is to creat powerful apps using various microservices found on [Bluemix](https://new-console.ng.bluemix.net/)

 ### Required Bluemix services:
  * [Open Whisk](https://new-console.ng.bluemix.net/openwhisk/?cm_mmc=developerWorks-_-dWdevcenter-_-open-_-lp)